Research

 Research Interest

 My research is broadly on gender and armed conflicts.
-I am particularly interested in (a) accountability for wartime sexual violence and (b) the long-run consequence of wartime sexual violence on women’s lives.
+I am particularly interested in (a) accountability for conflict-related sexual violence and (b) gendered legacies of military operations.
 Regionally, I am also interested in gender justice processes in Africa after the Cold War and in East Asia after World War II.
 My research agenda also encompasses armed groups and military behaviors using computational methods such as text analysis and geospatial analysis.

 Publications